-The chewing apparatus is transmuted into a tube-like apparatus called a proboscis.
+The chewing apparatus is transformed into a tube-like apparatus called a proboscis.
 Similar to butterflies, this tube provides a moth with a fluid-pumping mechanism to suck on a flower’s nectar, which then flows into its digestive tract and is excreted through its anus.
 Adult moths need this nectar fluid to power their wings.

 In addition to nectar, they also suck honeydew, juices from decaying fruits, tree sap, and manure liquids, animal droppings or faeces.
 Adult moths generally tend to eat foods rich in sodium or minerals that enhance their virility; they are consumed to gain energy for reproductive purposes through such a diet.
 This is why moths often land on people’s shoulders in the park to lick sodium-rich sweat.

 Interestingly, some adults do not eat at all!
-They simply bank on the energy they accrued as a young moth while foraging through the surrounding vegetation.
-This stored energy is utilized later for flying and reproducing!
+They simply rely on the energy they accumulated as young moth foraging through the surrounding vegetation, which is later used for flying and reproduction!